 Search Menu

-If your dog or cat is missing, you’re probably terrified, frantic, and upset.
+If your dog is missing, you’re probably feeling a lot of emotions.
 First, breathe.
 Being calm and logical will allow you make the best decisions to help you get your beloved pet back home safely.
-Next, follow these steps to get the word out and try to locate your lost pet.
+Next, follow these steps to get the word out and try to locate your lost pet:

-Before your pet has time to roam too far, begin searching within a two-mile radius from where he was last seen.
-Gather friends to help search, and ask neighbors if they have seen your pet.
-Don’t forget to bring along your pet’s favorite treat or toy, and call out words he responds to, such as “toy” or “treat,” along with his name.
-Shaking his food container, or opening a can if he eats wet food, might be helpful.
+Before your dog has time to roam too far, begin searching within a two-mile radius from where they were last seen.
+Gather friends to help search, and ask neighbors if they’ve seen your pet.
+Don’t forget to bring along your pet’s favorite treat or toy, and call out words they respond to, such as “toy” or “treat,” along with their name.
+Shaking their food container, or opening a can if they eat wet food, might be helpful.

-If your pet is registered with AKC Reunite, call the Reuniters Helpline at 800-252-7894 to let them know your pet is lost and to enable an operator to confirm that your contact information is up-to-date.
-Also, visit the website to create a “Lost Pet Alert” (learn how to activate this service here).
+If your pet is registered with AKC Reunite, call the Reuniters Helpline at 800-252-7894 to let them know your pet is lost.
+Speak with an operator to confirm that your contact information is up-to-date.
+Also, visit the website to create a “Lost Pet Alert.”

 We may live in the digital age, but never underestimate the power of ink.
 Print out posters with your dog’s name and photo and your contact information, and post them in your area.

-Bring posters to the following places and to any other pet-related companies you can think of, and also post to their social media pages:
+Bring posters to the following places, as well as any other pet-related companies you can think of:

 • Local animal shelters